KDevZilla/KDevzilla.github.io/index.md

-## Welcome to my GitHub Pages Projects
+# Welcome to my GitHub Pages Projects

-Hi My name is Krirk Srithaweewath.
+Hi My name is Krirk Srithaweewath.\
-Here is the list of my projects on Github.
+Here is the list of my projects on Github.\
+You can click the link to go to their repo page to see more detail.

 ### MineSweeper
 [MineSweeper](https://github.com/KDevZilla/MineSweeper) \